-- 1) Reviewing the audit plans of the external auditors and the internal auditors, including the results of the internal auditors' review and evaluation of the system of internal controls. - 2) Reviewing the annual consolidated financial statements and the external auditors' report on those financial statements, and discussing any significant adjustments, major risk areas, changes in accounting policies, compliance with Singapore financial reporting standards, and concerns and issues arising from their audits, including any matters that the external auditors may wish to discuss in the absence of the Management, where necessary. - 3) Reviewing the periodic consolidated financial statements comprising the profit and loss statements and the balance sheets and any other information required by the SGX-ST Listing Manual, before submission to the Board for approval. - 4) Reviewing and discussing with external auditors any suspected fraud, irregularity or infringement of any relevant laws, rules or regulations, which has or is likely to have a material impact on the Group's operating results or financial position and the Management's response. - 5) Considering the independence and the appointment and re-appointment of the external auditors. - 6) Reviewing and approving any interested person transactions. - 7) Undertaking such other reviews and projects as may be requested by the Board, and reporting to the Board its findings from time to time on matters that require the attention of the AC.
+- I) Reviewing the audit plans of the external auditors and the internal auditors, including the results of the external and internal auditors' review and evaluation of the Group's system of internal controls. - 2) Reviewing the annual consolidated financial statements and the external auditors' report on those financial statements, and discussing any significant adjustments, major risk areas, changes in accounting policies, compliance with Singapore financial reporting standards, concerns and issues arising from their audits including any matters which the auditors may wish to discuss in the absence of the Management, where necessary, before submission to the Board for approval. - 3) Reviewing the periodic consolidated financial statements comprising the profit and loss statements and the balance sheets and any such other information required by the SGX-ST Listing Manual, before submission to the Board for approval. - 4) Reviewing and discussing with external and internal auditors (if any), any suspected fraud, irregularity or infringement of any relevant laws, rules or regulations, which has or is likely to have a material impact on the Group's operating results or financial position and the Management's response. - 5) Reviewing the co-operation given by the Management to the external auditors.